rantoniello/MediaProcessors/docs/CODECS_MUXERS_LOOPBACK_EXAMPLE.md

 ### Using the RESTful API

-In the following lines we will show some examples on how to perform RESTful requests in run-time.<br>
+In the following lines we attach some examples on how to perform RESTful requests in run-time.<br>
 For this purpose, we will use [CURL](https://curl.haxx.se/) HTTP client commands from a shell.<br>

 We assume the 'mediaprocs_codecs_muxers_loopback' application is running.

-To get general representation of the running processors type:
+To get the general representation of the running processors, type:
 @code
 $ curl -H "Content-Type: application/json" -X GET -d '{}' "127.0.0.1:8088/procs.json"
 {